awsdocs/amazon-lookoutmetrics-developer-guide/docs-source/gettingstarted-concepts.md

 For example, you can choose a field named `availability` for a measure\.
 If you don't choose a dimension, the detector monitors availability across all records\.
 If you choose a field named `country` for a dimension, then the detector monitors availability in each country as a separate metric: *availability in Canada*, *availability in Italy*, and so on\.

+**Important**
+Pricing in Lookout for Metrics is based on the number of metrics that detectors monitor\.
+Each dimension increases the number of metrics by the number of unique values in the dimension\.
+For example, the number of countries that appear in a `country` dimension\.
+Choose dimensions that have a limited number of known values\.
+For more information, see [Pricing](gettingstarted-pricing.md)\.

 For more information, see [Setting up a detector](detectors-setup.md)\.

 ## Alert<a name="gettingstarted-concepts-alert"></a>